 Apalachicola River Paddling Trail System

 The Apalachicola River WEA Paddling Trail System is made up of nearly 100 miles of wilderness paddling trails.
-This online guide features 11 trip options for paddlers of all abilities.
+Download or order a guide or print out one of the 11 trip guides below.

-Before you go, review our wilderness paddling tips to make sure your experience is the best that it can be.
-Look over our safety and stewardship information and additional resources to prepare yourself for a safe, satisfying adventure.
+Before you go, look over our safety and stewardship information and additional resources to prepare yourself for a safe, satisfying adventure.

 Wilderness Paddling Tips

-- Review these 11 suggested routes – most are laid-back paddle trips.
+- Review the 11 suggested paddling trips– most are laid-back paddling routes.

-- Print the map for the paddling trip you plan to embark upon.
+- Print and bring the map for the paddling trip you plan to embark upon.

-- Allow plenty of time, keeping tides, currents and wind factors into account.
+- Allow plenty of time for your trip.
+Keep tides, currents and wind factors in mind.

 - Plan ahead: Check weather and tidal conditions (see “additional resources” below).